Aliases for PELP1 Gene

 GeneCards Summary for PELP1 Gene

 PELP1 (Proline, Glutamate And Leucine Rich Protein 1) is a Protein Coding gene.
 Diseases associated with PELP1 include breast cancer.
-Among its related pathways are GPCR Pathway and Nongenotropic Androgen signaling.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include poly(A) RNA binding and binding.

 UniProtKB/Swiss-Prot for PELP1 Gene